|

 The most notable amongst the Sunbeam

-side-valves is the legendary race winning ‘Longstroke’ engine of the 1920s.
-With
+side-valves is the legendary race winning ‘Longstroke’ of the 1920s.
+On its introduction it won the Senior T.T. and French Grand Prix.
+It continued in

 the way through the 1920s and '30s.
 With a stroke of 105.5mm it really is a